satyajitghana/torch-point-ops/README.md

 </div>

-`torch-point-ops` provides efficient and well-tested implementations of common point cloud operations, designed to be easily integrated into any deep learning pipeline.
+`torch-point-ops` provides efficient and well-tested implementations of essential point cloud operations, designed to be easily integrated into any deep learning pipeline.
+With optimized CUDA kernels, multi-precision support, and comprehensive testing, it's the go-to library for high-performance 3D point cloud processing.

 ## ✨ Features

 - **Chamfer Distance**: A fast and efficient implementation of the Chamfer Distance between two point clouds.
 - **Earth Mover's Distance (EMD)**: An implementation of the Earth Mover's Distance for comparing point cloud distributions.
+- **K-Nearest Neighbors (KNN)**: High-performance KNN search with multiple optimized kernel versions and automatic version selection based on problem size.
 - **🔥 Multi-Precision Support**: Native support for float16, float32, and float64 with optimized atomic operations (up to **6x speedup** on half precision).
 - **CUDA Support**: GPU-accelerated operations for high-performance computation.
 - **⚡ Optimized Atomic Operations**: Uses `fastSpecializedAtomicAdd` for maximum GPU utilization and performance.